 - Thomas Jones is an inclusive school and committed to providing equal opportunities for all children. - Wherever possible and if legitimate learning can take place, all children with SEND are included in class with their peers.
-Often children with SEND also learn outside of the classroom in the form of interventions and group work. - When necessary the school will make reasonable adjustments to ensure that children with SEN and/or disabilities are included in activities.
+Often children with SEND also learn outside of the classroom in the form of interventions and group work.

-• You should also feel free to contact your child's class teacher if you have any concerns.
+- When necessary, we will make reasonable adjustments within the parameters we work with, to ensure that children with SEN and/or disabilities are included in all activities. - You should also feel free to contact your child's class teacher if you have any concerns.